How to choose between a NPN or PNP transistor? (For beginners)

 Just a note about the resistor that’s required when driving a transistor from a microcontroller.

-Transistors, in theory, can draw unlimited current via the base, in real life though they will end up causing a fire before that happens.
-Therefore you need to make sure you reach saturation levels but don’t supply additional current as it becomes a waste.
+Transistors can theoretically draw unlimited current via the base; in reality, they’ll cause a fire before that happens.
+Therefore, you need to reach saturation levels but not supply additional current, as it becomes waste.

-You can do this with a resistor, you just need to find your saturation current from the transistor datasheet.
-Then use Ohm’s Law to work out the required resistance (you need as you know the voltages you are working with) and pick a resistor that is close to that value.
+You can do this with a resistor.
+Find your saturation current from the transistor datasheet, then use Ohm’s Law to calculate the required resistance (since you know the voltages you’re working with) and pick a resistor close to that value.

 Special Thanks

-I want to say special thanks to Ross Bamford for helping a beginner get his heard around some of these concepts.
-If you check out his website you will also see the computer that he has built.
+I want to extend special thanks to Ross Bamford for helping a beginner get his head around some of these concepts.
+If you check out his website, you will also see the computer he has built.